comaps/website/content/support/carplay-is-always-dark-carplay-is-always-dark/index.md

   order: 10
 ---

-Check your CarPlay settings (NOT Organic Maps settings) when the device is connected, and select "auto" instead of "always dark".
+Check your CarPlay settings (NOT CoMaps settings) when the device is connected, and select "auto" instead of "always dark".
 Please check [this video](https://www.youtube.com/watch?v=ty6Ko7uBvNk) for more detailed instructions.